Updated 8/26/2025

 jbkrygier@owu.edu | http://krygier.owu.edu

 Course Description: A combined cornerstone (198) / capstone (498) course that allows new Environmental Studies and Environmental Science majors and graduating seniors to engage with each other.
 Seniors will present work completed at OWU and reflect on the experiences gained in internships, field study, research, and other theory-to-practice opportunities.
 Seniors will interact with and mentor new majors to shape their plans for future work in their majors at OWU.
 Freshmen/sophomores will also engage with other E&S faculty, campus staff (B&G, AVI), City of Delaware employees, regional NGOs, and other environmental professionals.
 Occasional readings, videos, and/or recorded presentations on environmental issues will be assigned for discussion.
-ENVS 198/498 are required of all ENVS majors.
+ENVS 198 and 498 are required of all ENVS majors.

 Course texts: None!
-But some readings may be added.
+Readings will be assigned.

-Sharing your work with Instructor: this is how you turn stuff in
+Sharing your work with Instructor:Â this is how you turn stuff in

 -